 The relationship between depression and substance use is often bi-directional though one may also chiefly cause the other.
 It’s also not uncommon for additional mental health conditions to be present.
 PTSD and anxiety disorders, for instance, frequently co-occur with depression and are also predictors of drug use in themselves.

 An article in the Journal of Clinical Psychiatry, referencing a 2013 study, indicates “depression may help predict first-time alcohol dependence.”
 The relationship between depression and substance misuse may be connected in the following ways:

-All of these triggers point to the importance of getting treatment as early as possible.
+All of these strong correlations point to the importance of getting treatment as early as possible.
 Depression and addiction recovery for yourself or your loved one will help restore your life, establish self-worth, and build healthy relationships.

-According to the Substance Abuse and Mental Health Services Administration, a serious trauma can result in the onset of a co-occurring disorder.
+According to the Substance Abuse and Mental Health Services Administration (SAMSHA), serious trauma can result in the onset of a co-occurring disorder.
 Many types of trauma can be the trigger including witnessing a death or tragedy, war experiences, physical or sexual abuse, and being the victim of a violent act.
 When one of these experiences happens to a child or teenager, they are more vulnerable to developing a co-occurring mental health disorder.
 Brain chemistry is altered when traumatic experiences occur.
 This places additional stress on children and teens which can result in turning to substance abuse to cope.

 It’s important to seek help as soon as the first signs of a problem are noticed.
 If you are in the Greater Boston Area, a phone call can connect you to someone ready to help find you the best treatment center for you or a loved one.
 Early treatment can prevent depression and other co-occurring mental health problems from complicating the already difficult situation.

 For those seeking addiction treatment for themselves or a loved one, our calls are confidential and are available for 24/7 help.